Walter von Brockdorff-Ahlefeldt

 Walter von Brockdorff-Ahlefeldt (13 July 1887 – 9 May 1943) was a German general (General of the Infantry) during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 Brockdorff-Ahlefeldt became ill in November 1942 and returned to Germany.
 He died in a hospital in Berlin.

-Brockdorff-Ahlefeldt himself was a descendant of Danish-Holsteiner nobility.
+Brockdorff-Ahlefeldt was a descendant of Danish-Holsteiner nobility.